NikolaiVChr/jsb-to-png/README.md

 A folder will be created in working folder named same as filename

-In this folder PNG of the tables will be output
+In this folder PNG of the tables will be output, it *will* overwrite if the folder is not empty.

 Each table in the JSB input file that you want to graph *MUST* have name="mytable" attribute in the `<table>` tag.
 That name will also be used a Y-axis title in the graphs.